CrunchyData/pgCompare/README.md

 - source-dbname:  Database or service name.
 - source-user:   Database username.
 - source-password:  Database password.
+- source-database-hash: True or false, instructs the application where the hash should be computed (on the database or by the application).

 ### target
 - target-name:  User defined name for the target.